 Anything from a doctor’s appointment to sweeping the floor.
 If you don’t make the time it won’t get done.

 Having a calendar with the hours marked in it is POWERFUL.
 It helps you see how much you have time for in your day.
 It will also keep you from being unrealistic about what you plan to get done in your day.

 I have tried several different planners but right now I am using the Erin Condren Planner With the hours marked and I am so happy with it.
 It is strategic BUT still simple.
 It’s not overly complicated which helps me stay consistent.
 If you are new to the EC planners you can get $10 off your first order using this link.

-I am a do’er so getting lots done is not hard for me at all.
-BUT not doing the RIGHT thing can be difficult… goes back to scheduling even the smallest things to get you moving in the right direction.
+I am a doer so getting lots done is not hard for me at all.
+BUT doing the RIGHT thing can be difficult… Meaning its easy to do things that don’t truly help me get to my goals.

 Everything Has A Home

 There is going to be the stuff you use often and might even float around a bit.
 But everything you own needs to have a place it sits.
 Even if that is just on your side table.